Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Introduction and main results

 if and only if

-The third result of importance is the following $q$-expansion formula discovered in 2002 by Liu \cite[Theorem 2]{liu}.
-By the use of $q$-derivative operator, together with Carlitz's $q$-analogue (\ref{carbe}) and the very--well--poised (VWP) $\,_6\phi_5$ summation formula \cite[(II.20)]{10}, Liu showed that
+The third important result is the following $q$-expansion formula discovered in 2002 by Liu \cite[Theorem 2]{liu}.
+By the use of the $q$-derivative operator, together with Carlitz's $q$-analogue (\ref{carbe}) and the very-well-poised $\,_6\phi_5$ summation formula \cite[(II.20)]{10}, Liu showed that

-Likewise Liu but in a more systematical way, Chu in his work \cite{chu1} investigated various functions whose $n$th $q$--derivative can be given in closed form, thereby leading to $q$-series identities.
+Likewise Liu but in a more systematical way, Chu in his work \cite{chu1} investigated various functions whose $n$th $q$-derivative can be given in closed form, thereby leading to $q$-series identities.
 His main result is as follows:

-As of today, these $q$--expansion formulas have been proved to be very important to the theory of basic hypergeometric series.
+As is known today, these $q$-expansion formulas have been proved to be very important to the theory of basic hypergeometric series.
 Nevertheless, as has been pointed out by Gasper in \cite{188} ``$\cdots$ the succeeding higher order derivatives becomes more and more difficult to calculate for $|z|<1$, and so one is forced to abandon this approach and to search for another way $\cdots$".
-Truly, a comparison of the aforementioned results shows that the expansion (\ref{gessel1})/(\ref{gessel2}) of Gessel and Stanton via the method of matrix inversions has an advantage over other three expansions in its avoiding calculation of higher order $q$-derivatives.
+Truly, a comparison of the aforementioned results shows that the expansion (\ref{gessel1})/(\ref{gessel2}) of Gessel and Stanton via the method of matrix inversions has an advantage over other three expansions in that it avoids calculation of higher order $q$-derivatives.
 As such, is it possible to deal with the other three expansions by the same way?

-Another motivation comes from our recent observation that in their authoritative book \cite[\S 2.2]{10}, Gasper and Rahman recorded a general expansion formula expressing a terminating ${}_{r+4}\phi_{r+3}$ series as a finite linear combination of other terminating ${}_{r+2}\phi_{r+1}$ series, i.e., Eq.(2.2.4) of \cite{10}.
-As a $q$--analogue of Bailey's formula \cite[4.3(1)]{bailey}, this finite expansion serves as a ladder connecting a few basic but most useful summation formulas of $q$--series.
-Naturally a problem arises: can any ${}_{r}\phi_{s}$ series be expressed conversely, if necessary, as a linear combination of higher ${}_{r+m}\phi_{s+n}$ series (integers $m,n\geq 1$)?
+Another motivation comes from our observation that in their authoritative book \cite[\S 2.2]{10}, Gasper and Rahman recorded a general expansion formula expressing a terminating ${}_{r+4}\phi_{r+3}$ series as a finite linear combination of other terminating ${}_{r+2}\phi_{r+1}$ series, i.e., Eq.(2.2.4) of \cite{10}.
+As a $q$-analogue of Bailey's formula \cite[4.3(1)]{bailey}, this finite expansion serves as a ladder connecting a few basic but most useful summation formulas of $q$-series.
+Similar results on hypergeometric series can be found in \cite{field} by Fields and Wimp.
+We also have been attracted by some similar expansion formulas related to the famous Askey-Wilson polynomials were presented in the very recent papers \cite[cf.][Theorem 2.2]{ismail3} by Ismail and Stanton, \cite[cf.][Theorem 1.5, Propostions 1.8 and 4.1]{liunew} by Liu, and \cite[cf.][Theorem 2.6]{jia-zeng} by Jia and Zeng.
+Therefore, it comes no surprise to ask whether any ${}_{r}\phi_{s}$ series be expressed, by reversing the direction of the above ladder if necessary, as a linear combination of higher ${}_{r+m}\phi_{s+n}$ series (integers $m,n\geq 1$).
+Some supporting evidence for this question is expansion formulas stated as Theorems 2.8 and 2.9 in \cite{ismail3}.